tibordome/cosmic_profiles/docs/source/shape_estimation/index.rst

     cprofiles.dumpShapeCatLocal(CAT_DEST),

-where ``CAT_DEST`` is a string describing the path to the destination folder, e.g. './cat'.
+where ``CAT_DEST`` is a string describing the absolute (or relative with respect to Python working diretory) path to the destination folder, e.g. '/path/to/cat'.
 The files added are

 * ``d_local_x.txt`` (``x`` being the snap string ``SNAP``) of shape (:math:`N_{\text{conv}}`, ``D_BINS`` + 1): ellipsoidal radii
 * ``q_local_x.txt`` of shape (:math:`N_{\text{conv}}`, ``D_BINS`` + 1): q shape parameter